ai-mcpx/mcpx-ui/README.md

 - **Edit Interface**: In-place editing with schema validation and preview
 - **Version-based Deletion**: Delete individual server versions using unique version IDs
 - **Server & Version Display**: Clear display of server IDs and version IDs for identification
+- **Smart ID Generation**: Automatic fallback generation of IDs when not provided by API

 ### Repository Integration
 - **Multi-Source Support**: GitHub, GitLab, and Gerrit repository integration